Keno's ROLLING STONES Web Site

 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album.
-Since time does change one's point of view, I decided to listen to and rate the album again, in 2004.
-You can see the difference isn't too great.
-Also note that I did not look at the old ratings until after I placed my new ratings here and also note that the above review was written in '98.
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
+Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
+In January, 2019, 20 plus years after the first ratings were made, I rated all of the songs for a third time.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2019.
+One last note: New 2019 mini review can be found here.

-To listen to some sound clips from BRIDGES TO BABYLON or to buy it click here: Bridges to Babylon
+To listen to some sound clips from BRIDGES TO BABYLON or to buy, click on:

 To read others reviews about this album go here.